awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 1. Under **Model from S3**, choose **Select**\.
 **Note**
  Currently, Amazon SageMaker models are automatically stored in Amazon S3 when optimized\.
 You can find your optimized model in your Amazon S3 bucket using this option\.
-For more information on Neo optimization and models, refer to the Neo deep learning compiler documentation in the Amazon SageMaker user guide\.
+For more information about model optimization in Amazon SageMaker, please refer to the [Amazon SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.

 1. Choose **Upload a model**\.
 This opens up a new tab to the Amazon S3 console\.